ssvlabs/awesome-ssv/RUN_SMART_CONTRACTS_ONLY.md

 - **Readmes always take precedence** - Some parts of this video may be outdated.
 - Video goes into **more detail and gives more background**.
 If you have some experience with this stuff you can safely skip it and follow READMEs only.

-## Credits

-Huge thanks to [@RohitAudit](https://github.com/RohitAudit) whose [repo](https://github.com/RohitAudit/ssv-service)

-this minimalistic staking pool is based on!

-## How it works

-- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn ssvETH without running your own validator! 🤑

-### User Actions

-- Users stake their ETH to a staking contract for which he is minted a liquid staked derivative token, ssvETH.

-- Creates an Ethereum validator key and gives it to the staking pool to deposit for activation

-- Generates keyshares from the validator keystore and stakes them with the SSV nodes

-- Saves the keystore and keyshares for verification at a later stage

 ## How to deploy?

-This readme tutorial is for smart-contract-only deployment using brownie framework.
-If you want to deploy with frontend as well or prefer using `JS` continue to README in frontend folder [FE_README.md](/frontend/README.md)

-If you are happy just with backend, continue.

 ### Install Dependencies